OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ![Vault LDAP login step task log](vault-ldap-login-step-output-variable.png)

-In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - Login with LDAP].Output.LDAPAuthToken}` can be used to authenticate and retrieve secrets.
+In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - LDAP Login].Output.LDAPAuthToken}` can be used to authenticate and retrieve secrets.

 :::hint
-**Tip:** Remember to replace `HashiCorp Vault - Login with LDAP` with the name of your step for any output variable names.
+**Tip:** Remember to replace `HashiCorp Vault - LDAP Login` with the name of your step for any output variable names.
 :::

 ### AppRole login step {#approle-login}